pokepark/PokemonRaidBot/README.md

 ## Command: /help

 The bot will give a personal help based on the permissions you have to access and use it.

-## Command: /raid

-Create a new raid by gomap-notifier or other input.
-The raid command expects 8 parameters and an optional 9th parameter as input seperated by comma.

-Additionally the raid command checks for existing raids, so sending the same command multiple times to the bot will result in an update of the pokemon raid boss and gym team and won't create duplicate raids.

-Parameters: Pokemon raid boss id and form (combine with minus), latitude, longitude, raid duration in minutes, gym team, gym name, district or street, district or street, raid pre-hatch egg countdown in minutes (optional)

-Example input: `/raid 244-normal,52.516263,13.377755,45,Mystic,Brandenburger Tor,Pariser Platz 1, 10117 Berlin,30`

 ## Command: /pokemon